SergioBejarano/Modularization-with-virtualization-and-introduction-to-Docker/README.md

-# MicroSpringBoot

-### Minimal Web Server & IoC Framework in Java

-A lightweight prototype of a **Java-based web server** (similar to Apache) that can:
+# Modularization with Virtualization and Introduction to Docker

+This project consists of building a modularized web application and deploying it on AWS using EC2 and Docker.
+For the implementation, a custom micro-framework was developed in Java (**SPRING IS NOT USED**), which allows:

-- Serve static content (HTML and PNG images).
+- Serving static content (HTML, images, CSS, JS).
-- Provide a simple **IoC (Inversion of Control) framework** to build web applications from POJOs using annotations.
-- Demonstrate **Java reflection capabilities** by dynamically discovering and loading beans.
-- Handle multiple (non-concurrent) requests.
+- Exposing REST services through custom annotations and reflection.
+- Managing Inversion of Control (IoC) in a simple way for web applications.
+- Handling multiple clients concurrently using a thread pool.
+- Performing a graceful server shutdown to avoid losing in-progress requests.

+The goal of this assignment is to demonstrate modularization, virtualization, and automated deployment of Java applications in the cloud, using modern tools such as Docker and AWS EC2, but without relying on external frameworks like Spring.

+The custom framework implements:

+- Automatic discovery of controllers and routes using annotations (`@RestController`, `@GetMapping`, `@RequestParam`).
+- Concurrent connection handling using `ExecutorService`.
+- Graceful shutdown with Java's shutdown hook.
+- Deployment and execution in Docker containers, facilitating portability and scalability.

-As part of the prototype, an example web application is included to show how a POJO can be exposed as a REST service.
+The included example application shows how to expose a POJO as a REST service and how to serve static files from the server.

 ## Verifying Java and Maven Versions